HamSCI/hamsci-hardware/README.md

 # hamsci-hardware
 A template repository for documenting HamSCI hardware.
+Want to use this to document your project?
+Click the "Use as template" button in the upper right hand corner of this page and follow the checklist below.
+The repository will hold your documentation and create a website for your project through Github Pages.

 ## [Check out the example documentation pages here.](https://hamsci.github.io/hamsci-hardware)